-As an engineering manager and a technical lead, I emphasize coaching and mentoring, and sharing mental models to help everyone level up.
+As an manager and a technical leader, I emphasize coaching and mentoring, and sharing mental models to help everyone level up.
 I care deeply about how companies and teams organize themselves and their work, and am personally familiar with the common growing pains.

 Chose to return to an IC role to go deeper technically.
 Co-started a project to simulate social media interactions on the Facebook platform: automated agents, using much of the real infrastructure (but isolated from production), are trained to exhibit particular user or community behaviors—for example, mimicking bad actors—to improve Facebook's ability to detect and prevent malicious activity.
 Check out our paper, WES: Agent-based User Interaction Simulation on Real Infrastructure, for more details!